zzzgit/element/examples/docs/en-US/custom-theme.md

 {
   "plugins": [["component", [
     {
-      "libraryName": "element-ui",
+      "libraryName": "jade-ui",
       "styleLibraryName": "~theme"
     }
   ]]]
 }
 ```

 If you are unfamiliar with `babel-plugin-component`, please refer to <a href="./#/en-US/component/quickstart">Quick Start</a>.
-For more details, check out the [project repository](https://github.com/ElementUI/element-theme) of `element-theme`.
+For more details, check out the [project repository](https://github.com/ElementUI/element-theme) of `jade-theme`.